ai2ys/dezoomcamp/notes/01-docker-terraform/README.md

 🐧 All instructions are for Linux based systems.

+The commands assume that GitHub Codespaces is used and accessed from your local VS Code.

 ## Start container with postgres

 Starting the Postgres container running the following commands in the terminal.